-Set on the banks of a re-naturalised River Rea, Warners Fields will be one of the greenest neighbourhoods in Birmingham and will comprise 3,000 homes.
+Set on the banks of a re-naturalised River Rea, Warners Fields will be one of the greenest neighbourhoods in Birmingham and will initial comprise 1,300 homes.
 Most of the buildings will range in height from 6 – 10 storeys, while a select number of taller buildings will be between 11 and 29 storeys.

 The scheme will have resident amenity space including lounges, gyms and house kitchens.
 Also across the neighbourhood will be co-working areas and studios, the Henry Bradford Centre, a co-working centre providing flexible studio space for start-ups and individuals, cafés, restaurants, artisan retails and manufactures and significant green space including along the banks of the river and a new linear park on Moseley Street.